ychalier/hash18/README.md

     if __name__ == "__main__":

 Then create the jobs (either threads or processes) with the `dispatch` function.
- - First argument is the mode, either `"p"` for processes or `"t"` for threads.
- - Second argument is the function, `target`.
- - Third argument is the dataset, i.e. a *list* of the elements to use the function on
- - Fourth argument (*optional*) is the number of threads/processes to use.
+First argument is the mode, either `"p"` for processes or `"t"` for threads.
+Second argument is the function, `target`.
+Third argument is the dataset, i.e. a *list* of the elements to use the function on.
+Fourth argument (*optional*) is the number of threads/processes to use.
 If none is provided, it uses the number of cores detected on the machine.

     jobs = dispatch("p", target, [k for k in range(100)])